Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 origin of Sriracha hot sauce.
 Key attractions:

-animals.
-Features tiger shows, crocodile wrestling, and opportunities to
+elephants, and other animals.
+Features tiger shows, crocodile wrestling,

 - Chanthaburi (Approx. 2 hours